OpenRailAssociation/osrd/front/tests/README.md

 ---

 # 🎥 6.
-Debugging Failures (Videos, Traces, Screenshots)
+Debugging Failures

 When a test fails, Playwright automatically generates: